rachelcarmena/rachelcarmena.github.io/_posts/2019-08-05-functional-programming-sparks-joy.md

 * [Carlos Morera de la Chica](https://twitter.com/CarlosMChica) for being the best travel companion together with Christian during several editions of [Lambda World Conference](http://www.lambda.world/).

 * [Richard Wild](https://twitter.com/richardjwild) for providing me a lot of reflection moments with his series about [The Functional Style](https://codurance.com/2018/08/09/the-functional-style-part-1/).

+And thanks to:

+* [Eduardo Sebastian](https://twitter.com/esebastian) for his pull request to fix some typos.
+* **Christophe Riolo Uusivaara** for his valuable feedback about _tail call optimization_.
+It's not only related to recursive functions.